andrewjesaitis/hexbug-tracker/README.md

 Kalman filter to predict trajectory increased L2 error by 212.7%.

-Once modified to to stay within the box bounds in an analogous manner to the trajectory calculation, disscused above, we observed that the L2 error was not significantly better than the path smoothing algorithm.
+Once modified to to stay within the box bounds in an analogous manner to the trajectory calculation, discussed above, we observed that the L2 error was not significantly better than the path smoothing algorithm.
 Due to the increased complexity of the Kalman filter's implementation, we chose to reduce noise with a path smoothing approach.